 You were 10 years old last year.

-Emma and Jane were students, now they are doctors.
+Billy and Elliot were students, now they are doctors.

 It was raining a while ago.